stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   My progress was unimpeded, and no fresh sound arose to hint that I had been spied.
-Glancing about me, I involuntarily let my pace slacken for a second to take in the sight of the sea, gorgeous in the burning moonlight at the street&rsquo;s end.
-Far out beyond the breakwater was the dim, dark line of Devil Reef, and as I glimpsed it I could not help thinking of all the hideous legends I had heard in the last thirty-four hours&mdash;legends which portrayed this ragged rock as a veritable gateway to realms of unfathomed horror and inconceivable abnormality.
+Glancing about me, I involuntarily let my pace slacken for a second to take in the sight of the sea, gorgeous in the burning moonlight at the street's end.
+Far out beyond the breakwater was the dim, dark line of Devil Reef, and as I glimpsed it I could not help thinking of all the hideous legends I had heard in the last thirty-four hours--legends which portrayed this ragged rock as a veritable gateway to realms of unfathomed horror and inconceivable abnormality.

   Then, without warning, I saw the intermittent flashes of light on the distant